 Defined here as the effective area integrated over the solid angle.
 Notice that the acceptance has a slower turn-on with respect to the effective area, highlighting the dependence of the FOV on energy.
 That is the intrinsic acceptance regardless of the orbital characteristics.
 To obtain the effective acceptance, the curve has to be scaled by a constant factor which takes into account the instrument deadtime; the South Atlantic Anomaly (SAA), where the LAT does not take data; and details of the observation strategy (about 20% for standard survey and according to current simulations).

 Point Spread Function (PSF)

-In the P7_V6 response functions (with the exception of the P7TRANSIENT_V6 event class) the PSF is derived from flight data and, unlike the P6_V3 series, does not include any dependence on the off-axis angle.
+In the P7REP_V15 response functions (with the exception of the P7REP_TRANSIENT_V15 event class) the PSF is derived from flight data.
+However, unlike the P7_V16 series, it does include the dependence on the off-axis angle.

 The plots below are: